New Era University College

-NEUC is a LCCI Registered Training Centre (RTC), and also a Cisco Networking Academy, teaches students networking and other information technology-related courses such as CCNA (Cisco Certified Network Associate) and CCNP (Cisco Certified Network Professional).
+NEUC is a LCCI Registered Training Centre (RTC), and also a Cisco Networking Academy, which teaches students networking and other information technology-related courses such as CCNA (Cisco Certified Network Associate) and CCNP (Cisco Certified Network Professional).

 History

 Planning for the college started in earnest when a formal application for a College license was made in August 1994.
-After waiting for three years, the college was eventually approved by the Malaysian Education Ministry on 28 May 1997.
+After waiting for three years, the Malaysian Education Ministry eventually approved the college on 28 May 1997.
 The first intake of students at New Era College started their courses on 1 March 1998.

 It was officially upgraded into a university college on 10 January 2017.